Register Members Login Search:

 1988

-The Agency renamed as Chinese Information and Community Services (CICS).
-Later that year, the Agency purchased a permanent office in Scarborough to accommodate service expansion.
+The Agency was renamed Chinese Information and Community Services (CICS) with a focus on serving the grow-historying number of immigrants from Asia.
+Later in the year, the Agency purchased a permanent office in Scarborough to accommodate service expansion.

 1974

-This service component became independent and was known as the Chinese Interpreter and Information Services (CIIS).
+This service component became independent and known as the Chinese Interpreter and Information Services (CIIS).

 1968

-A number of enthusiastic Chinese students volunteered to provide information and interpretation services to the Chinese residents under the University Settlement House in downtown Toronto.
+A number of enthusiastic Chinese students volunteered to provide information, interpretation and translation services to the Chinese residents under the auspices of University Settlement House in downtown Toronto.